Gov. Greg Abbott joins Texas Rally of Life at the State Capitol

 Opponents of abortion argue there are other options if someone is raped, like adoption.

-"It's an unfortunate situation, and we're sorry that that happened to them," said Caleb Tuiasosopo.
+"It's an unfortunate situation, and we're sorry that that happened to them," Caleb Tuiasosopo said.
 "But there are avenues to take care of the baby.
 That doesn't necessarily mean, you know, murdering them."

 Supporters agree the fight for abortion is far from over.
 In the meantime, abortion opponents celebrate the governor's achievements in banning abortions in the state.